 Please Note: The free plan is currently limited to a total of 20 active shared domain aliases (e.g. *@anonaddy.me).
 You can still create unlimited standard aliases for free by giving out firstname.lastname@example.org as your email address, the browser extension is not required to create these type of aliases.

 To use this extension you first need to register (https://app.anonaddy.com/register) an account with AnonAddy (it's free), then you can generate an API token on the settings page.

 If you are self-hosting AnonAddy then make sure to click "change instance" and enter the location of your web app.

 Paste your API token in the extension to save it.
-Now you can simply open the extension and generate a new UUID/Random Word alias for any site.
+Now you can simply open the extension and create a new alias for any site.

 Why should I use AnonAddy?

 There are a number of reasons you should consider using this service: